-Lawmakers approved a measure that will remove barriers on foreign property ownership in Vietnam.
-The move aims to raise investment by both businesses and individuals, while bolstering the country’s real estate market which has underperformed since 2011.
+Lawmakers approved a measure which will remove barriers on foreign property ownership in Vietnam.
+The move aims to raise investment from both businesses and individuals, while bolstering the country’s economy which has underperformed since 2011.

-Foreigners with a valid visa, companies with operations in Vietnam, and foreign investment funds will be able to own houses, apartments, and other types of real estate outright.
+Foreigners with a valid visa, companies with operations in Vietnam, and foreign investment funds can now own houses and apartments outright.
 Previously, foreign property ownership was only possible on a long-term leasehold of up to 50 years.

-However, the law still prohibits foreign property ownership of more than 30% of floor space in a condominium, and no more than 250 houses in a single neighborhood, or ward, can be bought by non-Vietnamese nationals.
+However, the law still prohibits foreign property ownership of more than 30% of floor space in a condominium.
+Furthermore, non-Vietnamese nationals can only buy 250 houses in a single neighborhood or ward.

-All land in Vietnam technically belongs to the state and while structures can be fully owned by a business or an individual, the land it sits on must still be leased from the government.
+All land in Vietnam technically belongs to the state.
+While business and individuals can fully own structures, the land it sits on must still be leased from the government.

-Analysts say that investors from China, Singapore and Japan are most likely to take advantage of the new law due to property bubble concerns and falling rental yields in their home countries.
-REITs (real estate investment trusts), and operators of retail space and office buildings are also likely to benefit.
+Analysts say that investors from China, Singapore, and Japan are most likely to take advantage of the new law.
+This is because of property bubble concerns and falling rental yields in their home countries.
+REITs (real estate investment trusts), along with operators of retail space and office buildings are also likely to benefit.

 Want to invest in Vietnam property?
-See our Ultimate Guide to buying real estate in the country.
+You might want to see our Ultimate Guide to buying real estate in the country.

 - Vietnam Stocks To Reach a Seven Year High - 22/01/2015